-- 3.2.2 This SA Scoping Report (2020) has changed since the first draft of the LPR SA Scoping Report (2017), the main factors of change have come from three reasons: - 1.
+- 3.2.2 The latest SA Scoping Report (2020) for the Local Plan Review has changed since the first draft from 2017, the main factors of change have come from three reasons: - 1.
 Representations made at the Reg.18 Consultation Stage - 2.
-Risen importance of climate change within the national and local agenda - 3.
+The rising importance of climate change within the national and local agenda - 3.
 Change in the political position in the borough